juanjolcUAM/DLVSP-Lab2/README.md

 ```
 3. You may need to modify the `Makefile` in order for the program to properly compile and work in your machine:
     - GPU=1, or 0 if your pc doesn't support CUDA.
 If you are going to execute in GPU be sure that the variables COMMON and LDFLAGS are pointing to your CUDA installation folder.
 In this case they are pointing to `/usr/local/cuda-10.1/`.
-    - CUDNN=0, or 1 if your pc does support CUDNN.
+    - CUDNN=1, or 0 if your pc does not support CUDNN.
-    - OPENCV=0, or 1 if your pc does support OPENCV.
+    - OPENCV=1, or 0 if your pc does not support OPENCV.
 4. Compile the project using `make`:
 ```
     cd DLVSP-Lab2